candicexxx-droid/PIC16B---GAN-Project-/README.md

 ### Frechet Inception Distance at Intervals of 10 Epochs
 We want to explore how FID scores improves throughout training.
 We saved the generator models to calculate FID scores every 10 epochs.
 Hence, we obtained the graph below, where we see a desirable decrease of FID score, meaning that our generated data got closer to the distribution of the training data.
-The FID score for our final model is _____?
+Throughout training, we obtained a lowest FID score, 466, and the FID score for our final model is 676.094.
 ![FID Scores per 10 Epochs](fid_scores_per_epoch.png)